Maggie Jamieson Psychotherapy in Holborn, Central London

 Psychotherapy & Counselling in Holborn and online

 I offer sessions online (Zoom) and face to face.
-My base in Holborn is in central London, close by Russell Square and Covent Garden, it's easily reached by public transport from most areas of London
+My base in Holborn is in central London, close to Russell Square and Covent Garden, it's easily reached by public transport from most areas of London

 You can find me listed on the following professionally accredited websites: